a_skyline2

 1959

-My uncle, Bill Naylor, taught here in the 1970s.
+My uncle, Bill NAYLOR, taught here in the 1970s.
 Closed in 1983 in the Catholic Reorganisation when the Girls’ and Boys’ schools amalgamated to form Pope John Paul School.
 Head of the Boys’ School, joined the staff of the new school.
 Girls’ Head, Ms P MULLEN, went to work for another Authority.

 All Saints' Catholic